 - Rules around IP created in a research environment will be impacted by other funding sources in that space.
 Specifically, if a lab is also receiving government funding, federal laws dictate some of our ability to provide access to IP created in that lab.

 - UW–Madison has an established/mandated federal rate for indirect costs.
 UW is legally required to include this cost in the overall cost of any sponsored research study.

 Because there are many ways in which a company may work with UW–Madison, there are several standard agreement templates.
 It is our experience that starting with the UW template will significantly reduce the time it takes to execute an agreement.
 If you are looking for a different template, please contact us by phone (608-263-2840) or email.
 Click below to download existing templates:

 We’d love to hear more about your interest in sponsored research partnerships with UW-Madison.
-Please fill out this form and it will be triaged to our Business Engagement Directors who will get back with you on your inquiry and on next steps on a sponsored research partnership with UW-Madison.
+Please fill out this form for our Business Engagement Managers, who will reply with additional information and any needed next steps.

-If you are looking for a solution to deal effectively with big data sets or complex data problems, OBE can help you engage with resources across UW–Madison.
+If you are looking for an effective solution to deal with big data sets or complex data problems, OBE can help you engage with resources across UW–Madison.

-One option, the American Family Insurance Data Science Institute connects you with faculty from across our campus with experience working on data science questions from the humanities, social science, engineering and medicine who help you take your enterprise to the next level.
+The American Family Insurance Data Science Institute connects you with faculty from across our campus with experience working on data science questions from the humanities, social science, engineering and medicine to help you take your enterprise to the next level.